MLeganes/42Born2BeRoot/README.md

 # Monitoring.sh
-Script called monitoring.sh.
-It must be devel-oped inbash.At server startup, the script will display some information (listed below) on all ter-minals every 10 minutes (take a look atwall).
-The banner is optional.
-No error mustbe visible.Your script must always be able to display the following information:•The architecture of your operating system and its kernel version.•The number of physical processors.•The number of virtual processors.•The current available RAM on your server and its utilization rate as a percentage.•The current available memory on your server and its utilization rate as a percentage.•The current utilization rate of your processors as a percentage.•The date and time of the last reboot.•Whether LVM is active or not.•The number of active connections.•The number of users using the server.•The IPv4 address of your server and its MAC (Media Access Control) address.•The number of commands executed with thesudoprogra
+At server startup, the script will display some information on all terminals every 10 minutes.
+Schedule the task with cron and send masage with wall.

+	# The architecture of your operating system and its kernel version.
+		arch
+		uname -r

+	# The number of physical processors.
+		lscpu

+	# The number of virtual processors.

+•The current available RAM on your server and its utilization rate as a percentage.

+•The current available memory on your server and its utilization rate as a percentage.

+•The current utilization rate of your processors as a percentage.

+•The date and time of the last reboot.

+•Whether LVM is active or not.

+•The number of active connections.

+•The number of users using the server.

+•The IPv4 address of your server and its MAC (Media Access Control) address.

+•The number of commands executed with thesudoprogra